11Afro11/11Afro11.github.io/index.md

     functionality to dynamically generate geometry based on a proprietary file format, and tools and interfaces to help 3D artists to generate the extra elements of the airport.

+    - Implementation of a new 3D tactical map synchronizing the company's own viewer tools with the .Net application to monitor pilot learning.
+In addition to implementing improvements and supporting the old 3D map developed in DirectX.

 - #### 3 Month **Desarrollo-TIC**